-- Tests will be held in the mornings. - Children will be split across the classrooms. - Children can ask to have questions read to them in all papers except for the Reading Paper. - Adults cannot support in how to answer the question.
+- If a test is missed through absence it cannot be taken at any other time. - Children will be split across the classrooms. - Children can ask to have questions read to them in all papers except for the Reading Paper. - Adults cannot support in how to answer the question.